 Smoked Turkey Breast

 This recipe is for (no bias here) the best smoked turkey breast you’ll ever have.
 We begin with a delicious apple cider brine, season with my KILLER turkey rub, and finish up with a few hours in the smoker.
-These three elements combine to bring you a smoked turkey breast that is like no other.
+These three elements combine to bring you a tender, juicy turkey breast that is like no other.
 Don’t take my word for it, try it yourself!

 Smoked Turkey Breast Brine